danvuk567/Predictive-Sales-Forecasting/Power_BI-Sales-Data-Transformation-and-Data-Model-Development/readme.md

 ## Data Cleaning

 The first step was to import and clean the *Sheet1* data source in the [SuperStore Data Set Excel file](https://github.com/danvuk567/Predictive-Sales-Forecasting/blob/main/Data-Source-Files/SuperStore%20Sales%20DataSet.xlsx) using **Power Query**.
 All columns were checked for errors, missing values, duplicates.
 I used the *Column quality*, *Column distribution* and *Column profile* to identify where there might be missing values, discrepancies, errors and possible duplicates.
 The *Returns* column had errors which were replaced with 0's and data type changed to *Whole Number*.
 The last 2 columns *ind1* and *ind2* had null values and were removed.
+The *Sheet1* data source is disabled from being loaded.

 ## Data Mapping